FROK (FROK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 FROK Historical Price

-According to the latest data gathered on FROK live price page, the current price of FROK is 0.060241USD.
-The circulating supply of FROK(FROK) is 200.92M FROK , giving it a market capitalization of $12.10M.
+According to the latest data gathered on FROK live price page, the current price of FROK is 0.060261USD.
+The circulating supply of FROK(FROK) is 200.92M FROK , giving it a market capitalization of $12.11M.

 The FROK Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FROK based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.